jdevfullstack/github-pages-tutorial/README.md

 As you can see, it's very practical.

-## Easy Way
+## GitHub Pages The Easy Way
-So, the steps are:

 1. Create a GitHub account if there is none.

 2. Create a repository or use an existing one.
 For free accounts, GitHub does not allow you to host from a private repo.

-3. Initialize the repo with a README.md or create one if there was none.
-This will be the file that will be turned as the landing Page if there is no other file to be served.
+3. Initialize the repo with a README.md, or create one if it doesn't exist.
+This file will serve as the landing page if there are no other files to be served.

-4. Go to `Settings` and look for GitHub Pages at the left side, it's just `Pages`.
+4. Go to `Settings` of the repository and look for GitHub Pages at the left side, it's just `Pages`.

-5. Set Up GitHub Pages:
    - Click `None` to trigger the dropdown.
-   - Select `main` from the dropdown; it will auto-select `/root`.
+   - Select `main` from the dropdown, it will auto-select `/root`.
 Leave it as is.
    - Click "Save" to apply your changes.
      <kbd><img src="https://github.com/user-attachments/assets/f907672b-8539-458e-bfae-0e0689723780" /></kbd>

-6. Configure Your Site:
+5. Configure Your Site:
    - Go back to your repository.
    - Create a file named `_config.yml`.
    - Choose a theme provided by GitHub.
 For example:<br>
      ![Theme Selection](https://github.com/user-attachments/assets/08f71705-e35c-4fd2-b018-7b0925bfa3d2)

-7. You visit the site provided.
+6. Visit the site provided.
+The URL pattern for GitHub Pages sites typically follows this format: `https://<username>.github.io/<repository>/`.
 You now have your web page.

 ## More Details
 In the same way you keep your pages and assets in one